fleetdm/fleet/docs/Get started/FAQ.md

 The only way we are able to partner as a business to provide support and build new open source and paid features is through customers purchasing Fleet Premium.

-## Can you host Fleet for me?

-Fleet offers managed cloud hosting for large deployments.

-While organizations of all kinds use Fleet, from Fortune 500 companies to school districts to hobbyists, the company does not currently provide hosting for deployments smaller than 1000 hosts.
-(Fortunately, you can always [buy a license](https://fleetdm.com/customers/register) and host Fleet Premium yourself.)

 <!--
 ## Using Fleet